Summary of Services

 The Ursinus College Career and Professional Development Office offers an online credentials file service through a partnership with Interfolio, a web- based confidential file management service.
 Interfolio allows individuals to create and self-manage a portfolio of their credentials, including confidential and non-confidential letters of recommendation, writing samples, and evaluations.

 Students can meet with career advisors to practice their interviewing skills.
 Practice interviews are available for those entering the job market, seeking internships, and applying to graduate school.

 FOCUS 2 is a comprehensive online career planning program that provides guidance and information to help people make important career and educational decisions.
 Research-based assessments of career-relevant interests, abilities, and job values help individuals consider career options that are a good match for them

 Students meet one-on-one with a Career Advisor to have resumes critiqued.
-The Career Services Staff and specially trained Student Resume Associates can assist with the beginning stages of resumes right up to proof-reading the final draft.
+The Career and Professional Development Staff and specially trained Student Resume Associates can assist with the beginning stages of resumes right up to proof-reading the final draft.